St. Louis Cultural Sites

 DESCRIPTION: This unique mural by Spencer Taylor and Solomon Thurman was dedicated in 1990.
 The mural portrays 75 African Americans who have made important contributions to aviation since 1917.

-ADDRESS: Lambert-St Louis International Airport, lower level main concourse, east of baggage claim MAP
+ADDRESS: Lambert-St Louis International Airport, lower level main concourse, east of baggage claim

-PARKING: garage and long term parking
+PARKING: garage and long-term parking

 National Blues Museum

 DESCRIPTION: Since its origins in the Mississippi Delta, the Blues has been a foundational element for virtually all American popular music since 1900.
 That makes it surprising to discover this is the only museum dedicated exclusively to honoring the story of the Blues and its impact on American culture.
-The Museum includes over 15,000 square feet of interactive technology and artifact exhibits, a theatre, special event space and classrooms.
+The Museum includes over 15,000 square feet of interactive technology and artifact exhibits, a theater, a special event space, and classrooms.
 Their educational programming, a major component of our mission, focuses on providing on-site curriculum-based music education as well as outreach to schools.
-It is refreshing to see how so many photos of Jazz, pop, rock, soul artists acknowledge that the Blues were at the root of their music genres and commercial success.
+It is refreshing to see how so many photos of Jazz, pop, rock, and soul artists acknowledge that the Blues were at the root of their music genres and commercial success.
 Check ahead to see when they feature traveling photographic exhibits and don’t forget the gift shop.

 ADMISSION: $15 and under; group discounts